BitRebus/BitRebus/README.md

 - 👋 Hi, I’m @BitRebus
 - 👀 I’m interested in all compilers and interpreters.
 I study different programming languages.
-- 🌱 I'm not comparing them in terms of which one is better and which one is worse.
+- 🌱 I'm not comparing ones in terms of which one is better and which one is worse.
 I'm trying to understand why they appeared.
 - 📫 How to reach me: bitrebus@gmail.com

 [![BitRebus's LeetCode stats](https://leetcode-stats-six.vercel.app/api?username=bitrebus&theme=dark)](https://github.com/bitrebus/leetcode-stats)